ajwills72/rmip/docs/teacher_notes.md

 Both sessions are dedicated to the completion of data collection, plus any support students need for any R worksheet.

 <a name="8"></a>

 ## Week 8: Analyse data

 Both sessions are dedicated to analysing and interpreting the collected data.
 Data analysis should ideally be submitted to Psyc:EL by the end of the week.

-<a name="easter"></a>

-## EASTER BREAK

-There is a now a four-week hiatus for Easter Vacation.
-The module is paused, and no support is available; questions must be held over until the beginning of term.

 <a name="9"></a>